-For years payroll has been languishing in the wilderness, but with the introduction of Single Touch Payroll (STP), it will now finally be front and centre.
+For years, payroll has been languishing in the wilderness, but with the introduction of Single Touch Payroll (STP), it will finally now be front and centre.

 Single Touch Payroll is moving payroll functionality from the Accounting backwaters and will change the way we look at payroll forever.